misternoe/cheatbox/README.md

 # About the cheatbox project
-- Originally started as a passion project to help all the post-EVO22 hitbox newbies learn their ABCs – Then Twitter and Hitbox-Gate happened
+- Originally started as a passion project to help all the post-EVO22 hitbox newbies learn their ABCs
+- Then Twitter and Hitbox-Gate happened
-— Got motivated to help ABC users "cheat" harder
+— Got motivated to help cheatbox users "cheat" harder
 - And here we are

 # Current line-up